Azure/azure-dev/cli/azd/design-notes/environments.md

 2. The `main.bicep` file is loaded and all the deployment parameters are collected.
 3. If any required parameters are missing, `azd` prompts for their values.
 4. A new `main.parameters.json` file is written in the environment directory (`.azure/<env-name>/`) which contains the final configured values for the parameters.
-5. An ARM Deployment is created to deploy the bicep template using the `main.parameters.json` file from step 4.
-The name of this deployment matches the environment name (and the regular expression we use the validate environment names matches theirs.) and the target subscription is whatever is configured for `AZURE_SUBSCRIPTION_ID`.
+5. An ARM Deployment is created to deploy the bicep template with the `main.parameters.json` file from step 4.
+The name of this deployment matches the environment name and the target subscription is pulled from the `AZURE_SUBSCRIPTION_ID` environment variable.
 6. As described earlier, when the deployment completes, all outputs are merged in to the `.env` file for the environment.

 By convention, our templates also tag resources with `azd-env-name` and there has been discussion about `azd` using that tag when running queries to discover resources.
 We've done something similar with `azd-service-name` (container apps, again) and that pattern has worked out well for us and plays nicely in the infrastructure as code world.